KEPN: Sports era

 The Lincoln Financial Group acquired the station in 2006.
 On January 1, 2007, 1600 AM became the Denver network affiliate of ESPN Radio, with a call letter change to KEPN.
 In September 2012, the ESPN affiliation moved to 105.5 KJAC, with KEPN switching its programming to Fox Sports Radio.

 On December 8, 2014, Entercom announced it would purchase Lincoln Financial Group's entire 15-station lineup in a $106.5 million deal.
 Entercom would operate the outlets under a Local Marketing Agreement (LMA) until the purchase was finalized.
 On December 22, 2014, Entercom announced that it would retain KEPN's sports format.
 The FCC approved the deal on June 26, 2015.
 However, on July 14, 2015, the Department of Justice forced Entercom to spin off KEPN, KOSI, KKFN and KYGO-FM to Bonneville International in exchange for Bonneville's KSWD in Los Angeles to meet ownership and market revenue limits.
 Both Bonneville and Entercom began operating their new clusters via Time Brokerage Agreements on July 17, 2015, until the transaction was consummated on November 24, 2015.

 On January 4, 2016, KEPN re-affiliated with ESPN Radio after a three-year absence, carrying the network full-time, with KKFN simulcasting during overnights and some weekend hours.
 The move falls in line with Bonneville's practice of having an AM/FM Sports radio combination airing ESPN Radio on AM and local programming on FM.

-On January 3, 2023, it was announce that the station would be rebranded as "Denver Sports".
+On January 3, 2023, it was announced that the station would be rebranded as "Denver Sports".